galtx-centex/galtx-centex.github.io/foster/faqs.md

 ### What if my foster dog gets sick or injured?

-GPA funds veterinary care for greyhounds in foster care.
-Contact the GPA Foster Coordinator who will schedule an appointment for your foster dog at an approved vet clinic in your area.
+GALT-Central Texas funds veterinary care for greyhounds in foster care.
+Contact the GALT-Central Texas Foster Coordinator who will schedule an appointment for your foster dog at an approved vet clinic in your area.

 ## Support

-GPA provides continuous, ongoing support to the foster families throughout the foster experience.
+GALT-Central Texas provides continuous, ongoing support to the foster families throughout the foster experience.
 Resources loaned to foster dogs and foster families include:

 * Muzzle (loan)